 That event really shook me up and we stood around, took in the views, and then sheltered our wind-blasted bodies in the heated bus shelter until we packed up the car and headed back to Tórshavn.

 <Alive sheep for the win.
 Photo © Ed Singleton 2017>

 <Photo © Ed Singleton 2017>

 You can get to Kirkjubøur one of three ways really… by car, by foot, or by bus.
 The bus is free, as are all buses in and around Tórshavn.
 Just be sure to hop on the 101 to Kirkjubøur.

 If you have a rental car, the village is not far away from Tórshavn as noted above.
 It is simply about a twenty-minute drive south of the capital city.
 You’ll pass the Gamlarætt ferry port on the way and that will let you know that you’re about five minutes from Kirkjubøur.
 On a side note- Kirkjubøur would be an ideal pit stop on your way to the ferry port if you’re looking to take the ferry to Sandoy for the day.
 You really don’t need much time in Kirkjubøur to see it all.

 In conclusion, you definitely need to plot some time to check out Kirkjubøur.
 If I had to do it all over again, I would have made the effort to actually do the hike, but the weather wasn’t cooperating, so I am glad we did end up seeing it via car.
+It also helps to learn Faroese a bit before going to the islands as you can really immerse yourself in the history of the place.
+But, you can certainly get by with English if not!
 If you have any tips for travelers or questions, please leave them below!
 Thanks!Learn more about the history of the Faroe Islands on Streymoy in Kirkjubøur #travel @visitfaroe Click To Tweet